ellipticoin/elixir-ellipticoind/README.md

 Ellipticoind
 ==========

-Ellipticoind is the reference implementation of an Ellipticoin node written in Elixir.
+Ellipticoind is an Ellipticoin node written in Elixir.

 Running Ellipticoind:
 ==========================